jaimenj/miscellaneous-scripts/README.md

-# Miscellaneous Scripts for Wordpress
+# Miscellaneous Scripts for WordPress

-Miscellaneous Scripts for Wordpress is a simple way of custimizing the frontend adding some html, css and Javascript to the frontend.
+Miscellaneous Scripts for WordPress is a simple way of custimizing the frontend adding some html, css and Javascript to the frontend.

 ![Plugin image](https://raw.githubusercontent.com/jaimenj/miscellaneous-scripts/master/assets/screenshot-1.png)